scikit-hep/awkward/docs-src/how-to-create-layoutbuilder.md

 `ak.layout.LayoutBuilder` is the low-level LayoutBuilder that builds layouts, or `ak.layout.Content` arrays.
 It must be initialized by a JSON string that represents a valid `ak.forms.Form`.

-A layout is the composable `ak.layout.Content` elements that determine how an array is structured.
+A layout consists of composable `ak.layout.Content` elements that determine how an array is structured.
 The layout may be considered a "low-level" view, as it distinguishes between arrays that have the same logical meaning (i.e. same JSON output and high-level `type`) but different
   * node types, such as `ak.layout.ListArray64` and `ak.layout.ListOffsetArray64`,
   * integer type specialization, such as `ak.layout.ListArray64` and `ak.layout.ListArray32`,
   * or specific values, such as gaps in a `ak.layout.ListArray64`.